Guide to the web platform

 Click the Config operation to modify the content of the container’s configuration files and environment variables.

-• For manual configuration of environment variables, click + to add a configuration and - to remove one.
++to add a configuration and-to remove one.
 You can also choose to upload a file, as shown in the image below:

 Redeploy